 BJP's Murlidhar Mohol is new Mayor of Pune

-BJP corporator Murlidhar Mohol was on Friday elected as the new Mayor of Pune Municipal Corporation (PMC).
-The city's top post had fallen vacant after BJP's Mukta Tilak was elected as an MLA from the Kasba Assembly constituency in the recently-concluded state elections.
+BJP corporator Murlidhar Mohol was on Friday elected as the new Mayor of the Pune Municipal Corporation (PMC), defeating the joint Congress-NCP candidate who was also supported by the Shiv Sena.
+The top civic post had fallen vacant after incumbent Mukta Tilak of the BJP was elected as MLA from the Kasba Assembly constituency in the last month's elections in Maharashtra.

+Saraswati Shendge, also of the BJP, was elected as the new Deputy Mayor.
+The Congress and the NCP had fielded Prakash Kadam as their candidate against Mohol, a corporator from Kothrud.

-Nonetheless, Mohol won the election by a comfortable margin as the BJP has a clear majority in the civic body.
-In the 164-member House, the BJP has 99 corporators.
+However, despite the three parties coming together, Mohol won the election by a comfortable margin as the BJP enjoys a clear majority in the civic body.
+In the 164-member PMC, the BJP has 99 corporators.

-Mohol, a corporation from Kothrud, is said to have played a key role in BJP state unit chief Chandrakant Patil's victory from the Kothrud constituency in the recent Assembly polls..
+Mohol is said to have played a key role in state BJP chief Chandrakant Patil's victory from the Kothrud constituency in the Assembly polls.
+After the election, Mohol said the BJP was committed to rapid development of Pune and added he will work towards accelerating the growth of the city, which has emerged as an education and IT hub.

+In the election for the Deputy Mayor's post, Shendge defeated Congress corporator Chandbi Haji Nadaf.
+In the neighbouring Pimpri Chichwad Municipal Corporation (PCMC), ruling BJP's Usha Dhore and Tushar Hinge were elected as the Mayor and Deputy Mayor, respectively..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)